 Explained

 The new thrombectomy catheter system is meant to treat pulmonary embolisms, or a sudden blockage in the pulmonary arteries.
-It utilizes a flexible tube that a doctor can insert into the lung, locating and removing the clot by breaking it up and suctioning it out.
-This procedure is an alternative to medications like blood thinners to remove a clot.
+It utilizes a flexible tube that a doctor can insert through the leg, into the femoral vein and through the heart into the pulmonary arteries.

-Dr. Joshua McKay, an interventional cardiologist at the hospital, performed the first procedure in a trial to gain clearance from the U.S. Food and Drug Administration.
+Dr. Joshua McKay, an interventional cardiologist at the hospital, performed the first procedure in a phased trial to gain clearance from the U.S. Food and Drug Administration.

 Quote of note